cyclaero/xcssecovid/README.md

        -z day#             The day# of the last data point in the imported time series to be included for curve fitting.
                            [default: last day of the imported series].

-       -r depth            Retrospective day by day curve fitting and simulation the model back for depth number of days.
+       -r depth            Retrospective day by day curve fitting and simulation of the model back for depth number of days.

        -h|-?|?
 Show these usage instructions.